Shwise/Shodan-Port-Survey/README.md

 ### Input File

 You can now add your own ranges into the input document.
-The format is as follows:
+The format is as follows.

 Lines containing IP addresses may include either a single IP address or two IP addresses separated by a /.
 Examples:
 ```